 These are some key questions to ask.

-Additionally, consider scalability, as many customers require asset management tools that are flexible enough to support ongoing growth and increased usage.
+Additionally, consider scalability, as many customers require asset management tools for both hardware asset management and software asset management that are flexible enough to support ongoing growth and increased asset usage.

 Technical Support

-Any time you’re integrating a new work solution like this, you can expect some degree of friction as you learn the ropes and your employees go through onboarding.
+Any time there’s a new work solution like ITAM implementation, change management is a concern, and you can expect some degree of friction as you learn the ropes and your employees go through onboarding.

-That’s why strong technical support is critical, especially during the initial stages of implementation.
+That’s why strong technical support is critical for an asset management system, especially during the initial stages of implementation.

 Ideally, you’ll have access to 24/7 support and robust resources for quickly finding answers to questions and handling troubleshooting.
 This will be important for swiftly working through issues and avoiding unnecessary downtime.

-To gauge technical support, check out a potential provider’s website to see what’s available (e.g., a help center) and what’s involved with contacting customer support.
+To gauge technical support, check out a potential asset management software provider’s website to see what’s available (e.g., a help center) and what’s involved with contacting customer support.

 Does a provider make it easy to find customer support with a dedicated resource on their website?
 Or does it feel like you have to jump through hoops to get an issue resolved?